 The primary purpose of the LEA Federal Programs Advisory Committee is to review and revise the components of the LEA plan to meet Every Student Succeeds Act of 2015 (ESSA) regulations and the ALSDE student academic achievement standards.
 An advisory committee is formed at each school for the purpose of monitoring and revising the school Alabama Continuous Improvement Plan bi-annually.
 This committee is made up of representatives from all grade levels as well as the principal, a parent representative, and a student, if applicable.
-The selected members are responsible for any decision-making regarding the school's Continuous Improvement Plan and for distributing any information needed to their constituency groups including faculty, staff, and parents.
+The selected members are responsible for any decision-making regarding the school's Continuous Improvement Plan and for distributions are interpreted to their exercision of the school with the school and an event in the school and the their provement.
+Plan and for distributing any information needed to their constituency groups including faculty, staff, and parents.
 To continue to meet requirements of the advisory committees, virtual meetings may be conducted, as needed.